About the Classics Library

 - displays in the Circulation area's Cubby Hole and informs the UC Classics community monthly of new acquisitions to help them keep up with the latest research.

-- administers an ongoing book sale to offer the community gift and duplicate books at greatly reduced prices and at the same time raise much needed funds for the Library.
+- administers an ongoing book sale to offer the community gift and duplicate books at greatly reduced prices and at the same time raise much needed funds for the Library's office supply budget.

 - offers the community easy access to heavily consulted items such as dictionaries, atlases, monographic series and multivolume sets, including the CIL, IG, CVA, the Teubner and Budé texts, the OCT, the Cambridge Classical Texts and Commentaries, and more, both in print and online.

 - curates and organizes continuous exhibitions and author celebrations and other events to inform and educate about the Library's collections, both text and material, and about the area study of Classics and its many subdisciplines.

 The Library provides an inviting and welcoming physical space with its elegant yet cozy main Reading Room, Palaeography Reading Room, affectionally called the "Scriptorium," named after the room where medieval monastic scribes copied and illuminated manuscripts, and its impressive stack floors, affectionately called the "Catacombs" or "Hades" because of their underground cavelike yet imposing appearance.